opcreek/Innovate/README.md

 ### Error Handling

-The api will return the following 3 types of errors when request fails:
+The api will return the following errors when request fails:

 - 404: Resource Not Found